Cattle slaughter in India: Castes and religions

 According to People's Union for Democratic Rights (PUDR), some Dalits work in leather which includes cow-skin and they rely on it for their livelihood.
 The position of Dalits to cow-protection is highly ambivalent, states PUDR, given their Hindu identity and the "endemic contradiction – between the 'Hindu' ethos of protecting the cow and a trade dependent fundamentally on the skin of cows".
 The selling of old cattle for skin, according to them, is supported by members of both "dominant and subordinate castes" for the leather-related economy.
 Dominant groups, officials and even some Dalits state that "Dalits are cow-protectors".
 The inclusion of Dalits in cow-protection ideology, according to PUDR, is accompanied by "avowal of loyalty to cow-protection" exposing the fragility of the cow-protection ideology across castes.

 Some Dalit student associations in the Hyderabad region state that beef preparations, such as beef biryani, is the traditional food of low-castes.
-Historical evidence does not support this claim, state Claude Levy-Straus and Brigitte Sebastia.
-Beef as the traditional food of impoverished Dalits is a reconstruction of history and Indian beef dishes are a Mughal era innovation and more recently invented tradition.
-It is the nineteenth century politics that has associated beef and cattle slaughter with Muslim and Dalit identity, states Sebastia.
+Historical evidence does not support this specific claim about beef biryani, states Brigitte Sebastia.
+The assertion that beef is the traditional food of impoverished Dalits emerged out of the abandonment of beef consumption by upper and middle-class Hindus, leaving its consumption to Dalits and Muslims and gradually becoming a marker of their identity.
+However, the biryani specifically is an inaccurate claim, for that dish was a Mughal era innovation and more recently invented tradition.
+Hindu Nationalist condemnation and stigmatization of beef consumption in the nineteenth century contributed greatly to the association of beef and cattle slaughter with Muslim and Dalit identity, states Sebastia.